jnguyen38/slice-of-life/README.md

 # Slice of Life

-A website for the Slice of Life South Bend Education Program, hosted by the Christian Life Center of South Bend
+Source code for the Slice of Life South Bend charity organization, located at the Christian Life Center.
+Written with CRA and hosted on Vercel.